ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-ravendb.markdown

 ---

-{PANEL: 3rd: Set the Source Server URL and database}
+{PANEL: 3rd Step: Set the Source Server URL and database}

 * Specify the source server URL and select the database to import the data from.